bambora/dev.bambora.com/source/includes/mobile/_bnpayment-android.md

         resultListener);
 ```

+The exampe shows how to use the `registerCreditCard` method in `BNPaymentHandler` for encrypting and sending input data from your custom native credit card registration form to our back end for processing.

 > **NOTE:** *You are responsible for only sending the form data once since this network call is not idempotent.*

 #### Callback

-The example shows how to create a listener in order to handle the result of an attempted credit card registration.

 ```java
 ICardRegistrationCallback resultListener = new ICardRegistrationCallback() {